ruubbies-vlog/ruubbies-vlog.github.io/_posts/2021-12-29-whatsapp-tips-tricks-that-will-blow-your-mind.md

 When you read a message, you also send the sender a read receipt.
 As a result, he or she will be aware that you have received the message.

-If you don't want to send the sender a read receipt (**blue tick**), there are twosimple ways you can use to read the message without their knowledge.
+If you don't want to send the sender a read receipt (**blue tick**),

+there are two simple ways you can use to read the message without their knowledge.

-- Simply turn off all data networks to the phone if you want to read a message.
+* Simply turn off all data networks to the phone if you want to read a message.
-- Turn off Wi-Fi and use airplane mode.
+* Turn off Wi-Fi and use airplane mode.
 Read your message on WhatsApp.

-After that, close WhatsApp by killing it from memory as well (if necessary, using an app killer), and then restart your data.
+After that, close WhatsApp by killing it from memory as well

+(if necessary, using an app killer), and then restart your data.

 ### **Format your text**